 All instruction of new skills will occur only during the scheduled lab hours.
 The program supplements these learning experiences with scheduled "open labs".
 The open labs are provided to foster student practice and learning under the guidance of a faculty member/instructor.
-Review of previously instructed skills occurs during open lab hours, faculty office hours, or any appointments scheduled with an instructor.
+Review of previously instructed skills occurs during open lab hours, faculty office hours, or any appointments scheduled with an instructor or retention specialist.

-Guest are not allowed in Open Lab.
-Students are required to sign in and out of Open Lab.
+Guests are not allowed in open lab.
+Students are required to sign in and out of open lab.
+All lab guidelines are to be followed during open lab.

-The PTA laboratory area and equipment are only available for PTA students outside of class time during

-Open Lab hours.
+The PTA laboratory area and equipment is only available for PTA students outside of class time during Open Lab hours.
 Schedule of availability will be provided at the start of each semester.
 Skill practice can only utilize non-electrical devices or equipment if there is no faculty present.
-Application of physical agents/modalities is never allowed unless a faculty member or peer tutor is present and in the room.
+Application of physical agents/modalities is never allowed unless a faculty member is present and in the room.